Vluuks/AndroidPractice/Week 1/Content.md

 2) Add a property that represents ECTS (studiepunten) to the student class, and make sure this property is correctly initialized when you create instances of the student object.

-3) Create a method inside the student class, which checks how many ECTS a certain student has and prints to the console whether they can ask for their diploma (which you need 180 for), or they still have to study some more!
+3) Create a method inside the student class, which both checks how many ECTS a certain student has and prints to the console whether they can ask for their diploma (which you need 180 for), or they still have to study some more!

+4) Rewrite the method created at 3 so that instead of just printing everything directly, it makes a call to another method which handles the EC checking part and returns true or false, depending on whether the student is eligible for their diploma.

+Be sure to save your final file, as you will need to show us later.

-## Classes in Android
+## Classes in Android Studio
 In Android Studio, you will see classes as well, though the way in which they are used is slightly different.
 In your app, the different screens are represented by `Activities`.
 These activities are actually classes as well!

 However, instead of having a `main` method associated with them as in the example above, they make use of the method `onCreate()` which is called when the respective activity is (surprise) created.
 Inside this method, the corresponding layout for the activity is set, after which you can start adding your own code.